Nithyananda: Claims of paranormal abilities

 Nithyananda has made several pseudoscientific claims, including that he delayed the sunrise for 40 minutes, that he could make cattle speak in Tamil and Sanskrit, and that he could disprove the correctness of the mass-energy equivalence formula E = mc2.

 He has claimed to have discovered over 400 siddhis, or paranormal abilities, expressible by humans and alleges having initiated his disciples into 60 such powers including kundalini and third-eye awakening.
 He has since asserted he would open the third eye, for anyone, free of charge by 2021, claiming that the person would be able to see through smog and walls.
 Disciples of Nithyananda claim that he gave initiations through "third eye" to a class of 82 blind children, thus curing them of blindness.
 Skeptic Narendra Nayak challenged Nithyananda to prove his claims.

 Nithyananda has also claimed that he and his followers were able to perform activities like extrasensory perception, materialisation, body scanning, increasing height, and remote viewing, and that they had the ability to find lost objects.

+Nithananda has also claimed to be a human avatar of the Hindu divinity Paramashiva (the meaning of his epithet Nithyananda Paramashivam).

 Controversies

 In 2010, Sun TV telecast video recordings that claimed to show Nithyananda and an actress Ranjitha (who was one of his followers) in a bedroom.
 The story became viral among news media in Tamil Nadu.
 Nithyananda and Ranjitha claimed the video to be fabricated and accused Sun TV of extortion.
 A forensic sciences laboratory in Bengaluru confirmed that the video appeared to be that of Nithyananda and Ranjitha.
 Sun TV and other media channels since then were subject to various lawsuits.
-Ranjitha filed a complaint with High Court of Karnataka against news channels.
-Channels were ordered to apologize to Ranjitha for violating the complainant’s privacy and dignity.
+Ranjitha filed a complaint with the High Court of Karnataka against news channels.
+Channels were ordered to apologize to Ranjitha for violating the complainant's privacy and dignity.

 In 2010, a United States citizen who was a disciple of Nithyananda accused him of raping her in the US and in India repeatedly over the course of five years.
 She filed a complaint with the police department of Ann Arbor, Michigan, who did not commence any formal investigation.
 She also filed a complaint with the Karnataka Police in India.
 On 19 February 2018, the Third Additional District and Sessions Court in Ramanagara ordered the framing of charges against Nithyananda and five others in relation to the case.
 Criminal revision petitions by the accused were dismissed in the Karnataka High Court on 16 May 2018.
 An appeal against the High Court decision in the Supreme Court of India, in which all of the accused pleaded not guilty (except for one who was absent from court), was dismissed on 1 June 2018, following which charges were framed in the Ramanagara court on 4 June.
+However, since 2019 Nithyananda is also wanted for financial crime related investigations in France.
 In August 2022, the Third Additional District and Sessions Court in Ramanagara issued a non-bailable warrant against Nithyananda following multiple orders to appear in court.